Arthur Kane: Post-Dolls

 As a result, Kane grew frustrated with music (although he continued playing and in fact learned harmonica during this period).
 He relocated from New York City to Los Angeles, but he could not escape his regrets.
 His envy and creative block, coupled with alcoholism and the breakdown of his marriage, led to a deepening depression.
 Although urban myth frames Kane as a drug addict, this was not the case; his true downfall was alcohol.
-After seeing David Johansen as the Ghost of Christmas Past in the comedy Scrooged, Arthur, in his depression, got drunk and jumped out of a second story window.
+After seeing David Johansen as the Ghost of Christmas Past in the comedy Scrooged, Arthur, in his depression, got drunk and jumped out of a second storey window.
 Although a planter box partially broke his fall, the impact caused slight neural damage and affected his speech.

 In 1992 Kane was walking home from a party for the Red Hot Chili Peppers when someone attacked him and he was later found in a ditch near his apartment.
 His injuries were severe enough that he was in physical therapy to learn how to walk and talk again.
 A rumor then circulated that he was a victim of the Rodney King riots, but that was another urban legend.
 Nobody actually knows what happened and he might have simply been mugged by a "violent street person".
 For several years Kane lived in a small studio apartment in West Hollywood where he was just scraping by financially.